tapabrata-chakraborti/LBP-LDP-LOOP/README.md

 If you use the code, please cite:

 T. Chakraborti, B. McCane, S. Mills, and U. Pal,
-"LOOP Descriptor: Encoding Repeated Local Patterns for Fine-grained Visual Identification of Lepidoptera", Arxiv: 	arXiv:1710.09317.
+"LOOP Descriptor: Encoding Repeated Local Patterns for Fine-grained Visual Identification of Lepidoptera", arXiv:1710.09317.

 paper available at: https://arxiv.org/abs/1710.09317 (submitted to IEEE Signal Processing Letters, under review)